Frequently asked questions

 Q: How can you possibly know where my computers are?

-is part of the protocol and this information is cross-referenced to internet service provider (ISP) registration data.
+When data is sent to the server, the sender IP address is cross-referenced to internet service provider (ISP) registration data.

 The expected accuracy is at a city level.